Wednesday, 2 August 2023

 My mother was an excellent cook.
 She taught all of her children the culinary arts as she knew back then.
 During those times, some folks had the opinion that only girls should be taught how to cook.
 Not my mother.
 She was a forward thinker and as a result, my brothers profited from her wisdom.

-Since there were five girls, we were allowed to take turns each Sunday to prepare meals for the family.
-One of us would prepare breakfast, the other lunch, and so on.
+.
 There was a rule that only the person who is preparing meals for that particular time should be in the kitchen.
 This is to prevent arguments.
 In spite of this rule, there is always someone who wants to have their own way which can create problems.

 One Sunday morning, it was my turn to prepare breakfast.
 I was ten years old.
 I was making a roast bake ( a flatbread).
 One of my older sisters (they're all older than me anyway, since I'm the youngest child), came into the kitchen.
 She should not have been there.
 I was flattening the dough to place it in the pot, but instead, she put something else in there.
 When I turned and saw what was in the pot, I took it out and told her to get out of the kitchen.
 She insisted on annoying me by placing the object back in the pot.
 That's when I punched her on the nose which started to bleed.
 Dearest mother was called and I was reprimanded all because her nose bled.
 I was upset and did not speak to her for that week.